 - Emissions reductions and support for environmentally friendly initiatives

 - Consumer awareness and increased consumer satisfaction

 - Decreased transaction fees and less dependence on intermediate services

 - Transparent transactions and elimination of fraud

 - Data accessibility while maintaining privacy according to regulations

-The blockchain and related technologies like IoT, RFID, NFC, and QR codes can bring benefits related to automation, productivity, and transparency depending on the type of goods produced by agribusinesses.
+Agriculture supply chain management software based on blockchain and related technologies like IoT, RFID, NFC, and QR codes can bring benefits related to automation, productivity, and transparency depending on the type of goods produced by agribusinesses.

 Goals that can be achieved by applying the blockchain to different agricultural products